 Your compensation claim will depend upon various factors and events, especially those that immediately proceed the car accident.
 A lot of the things we do that seem like second nature to us after a car accident can hurt our chances of recovering damages — whether or not you are at fault.

 - Get to safety.
 Check to see if you or any of your passengers are injured before attempting to leave your vehicle.
-If possible, move your car to the side of the road to prevent creating a hazard to other motorists.
+If possible, move your vehicle to the side of the road to prevent creating a hazard to other motorists.

 - Call 911.
 Even if no one is hurt, report the accident to law enforcement immediately.
-Make sure to obtain a copy of the police report so your lawyers can use it as evidence.
+Make sure to obtain a copy of the police report so your auto accident lawyers can use it as evidence.

 - Don’t leave the accident scene until you have spoken to law enforcement.
 Wait for them to give you permission to leave or accept medical transport to the hospital.